 It has been observed since early in the pandemic that children seem to experience milder symptoms when compared with adults.
-Correspondingly, in a large case series of 2135 pediatric patients with COVID-19 in China, 55% of cases were asymptomatic or had only mild symptoms.4 Only 6% of pediatric cases were classified as severe and critical cases.
+Correspondingly, in a large case series of 2135 pediatric patients with COVID-19 in China, 55% of cases were asymptomatic or had only mild symptoms.
+Only 6% of pediatric cases were classified as severe and critical cases.
 This number is fewer compared with the number of severe and critical cases in the adult population, which was found to be about 18.5%.
-In a report from the US Centers for Disease Control and Prevention (CDC), 73% of pediatric COVID-19 cases had symptoms of fever, cough, or shortness of breath compared with 93% of adults aged 18 to 64 years during the same reporting period, and only 6% of all pediatric cases are either asymptomatic or mild in disease severity.
+In a report from the US Centers for Disease Control and Prevention (CDC), 73% of pediatric COVID-19 cases had symptoms of fever, cough, or shortness of breath compared with 93% of adults aged 18 to 64 years during the same reporting period, and only 6% of all pediatric cases required hospitalization.
+Thus, the majority of pediatric COVID-19 cases are either asymptomatic or mild in disease severity.